mosherbd/dev-base-java/README.md

 # devcontainer-java

 ## Overview

 This Dockerfile extends the mosherbd/devcontainer-base container image with sdkman, java sdk, ant, ivy, maven, and gradle.
 Specific versions for each can easily be specified in the Dockerfile.

 ## Automatic Builds

 Changes to this Dockerfile trigger automatic builds for mosherbd/devcontainer-java on Docker Hub.

 ## Utils

-The following utils are copied to /usr/local/bin and are included in PATH.
+The following utils are copied to DEVCONTAINER_UTILS_PATH.

 ### ivy_install.sh